CosmoStat/shear-pipe-peaks/README.md

 ### Installation

-First, download this repository by clicking on the `Clone` button above.

 The easiest way to install the required software is using `conda`.
 You can follow the instructions to install Anaconda [here](https://docs.anaconda.com/anaconda/install/index.html) or miniconda [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 To create the conda environnment, type